dentarg/auth0-blog/_posts/2016-11-15-a-rundown-of-es6-features.markdown

 }
 ```

 The improvement is notable.
-Readability is so much better that one might even confuse this for synchronous code. `async`/`await` make an asynchronous function look like a synchronous function by acting as syntactic sugar to hide the behavior of promises acting in the back.
+Readability is so much better that one might even confuse this for synchronous code. `async`/`await` make an asynchronous function look like a synchronous function by acting as syntactic sugar to hide the behavior of promises working in the back.
 Yes, that's right, `async`/`await` are little more than syntactic sugar for promises!
 So, whatever code works with promises today already supports `async`/`await`!
 To make it clear how `async`/`await` relate to promises we'll make the behavior more explicit.

 - `await` can only be used inside `async` functions.
 - An `async` function returns a promise.
 The value returned from the function is the result of the promise.
 If the function throws, then the promise is rejected.
 The function may return a promise instead, resulting in a chained promise.
 In other words, async functions always wrap their result in a promise.